Steve Dickson: One Nation/National Rifle Association scandal

-In March 2019, it was revealed that Dickson had been secretly captured on video with James Ashby (One Nation's Media Advisor) courting the American National Rifle Association (NRA) seeking funds for Pauline Hanson's One Nation, with the promise to weaken Australia's gun laws if they gained the balance of power in the Australian parliament.
+In March 2019, it was revealed that Dickson had been secretly captured on video with James Ashby (One Nation's Media Advisor) courting the National Rifle Association of America (NRA) seeking funds for Pauline Hanson's One Nation, with the promise to weaken Australia's gun laws if they gained the balance of power in the Australian parliament.
 Al Jazeera conducted a 3-year long operation to uncover this activity, by having a person called Rodger Muller pose as the head of a fake gun lobby group 'Gun Rights Australia', then having Muller record meetings he attended with Dickson and James Ashby, where strategies to seek support from the National Rifle Association and at least one of their large corporate benefactor were discussed.
 The footage from these meetings were used to produce an episode for Al Jazeera English, titled How to Sell a Massacre (part 1).

 During Ashby and Dickson's meeting with NRA's Public Relations team, Lars Dalseide (NRA Media Liaison), suggests to Dickson tactics to use in the wake of any mass shootings in Australia.
 In reply to Dalseide's suggested line, "How dare you stand on the graves of those children and put forth your political agenda?"
 Dickson replies, "I love that."
 Dalseide; "If your policy isn’t good enough to stand on its own, how dare you use their deaths to push that forward?"
 Ashby; "That’s really good.
 That’s really strong."
-While meeting with the NRA, Dickson made derogatory remarks about Muslim immigrants to Australia, claiming they are criminals and killers; he called members of the Greens Party "fucktards".
+While meeting with the NRA, Dickson made derogatory remarks about Muslim immigrants to Australia, claiming they are criminals and killers; he called members of the Greens "fucktards".